 American Liberals are the Army of Equality

-Liberals fight to use taxes to redistribute wealth and create laws to protect the economically and politically disadvantaged: high quality education and health care, a living wage, a woman’s opportunity to control her own body, and the opportunity of all Americans to vote, are rights and not privileges in their Land of Equality.
+The Army of Equality believes in the importance of society’s role in collectively doing what is possible to assist those Americans who are less fortunate or to do what they consider important for the common good, such as supporting Covid-related mandates, vaccinations, and masking et al. Liberals support the use of taxes to redistribute wealth and create laws to support the economically and politically disadvantaged: high quality education and health care, a living wage, a woman’s freedom over her own body, and the opportunity of all Americans to vote, are rights and not privileges in their Land of Equality.

 The Armies of Equality and Liberty have been at war figuratively and literally (The Civil War) since the beginning of the Republic, but for most of our history, we have avoided armed conflict.
 Why?The answer is suggested by the motto of France, which was born (along with other refrains) during the French Revolution: